notions11/mybots/README.md

 ## Run the Code + Saved Robots
 After downloading all the code, run the file named **main.py**.
 This will essentially run search.py and the rest of the code to run the simulation.
 You can also change the variables in constants.py to modify the number of generations.

 In this Github repo there is also a weight_constants.py and several files in folders **randomevolution** and **weightedevolution** named "train **#**" or "untrain **#**" These files represent the pickling and seeds used to generate robots.
-To implement these and see the robots generated, you have to change the specific files in robot.py and choose the corresponding weights in solution.py
+To implement these and see the robots generated, you have to change the specific files in robot.py and choose the corresponding weights in solution.py.

+Fitness plot data for a given run of evolution is stored in **fitnessPlot.txt**